MehtaPlusTutoring/studentprojects/aimlresearchbootcamp/2021/readme.md

 ## Mid Projects
-For their mid project, students worked together in groups to determine geographical entities in American poet Marianne Moore’s poems through machine learning.
+For their mid project, students worked together in groups to determine geographical entities in American poet Marianne Moore’s poems provided by *University of Buffalo SUNY* through machine learning.
 A variety of methods were used, including Named Entity Recognition, Word2Vec and LDA.
 Each group created a website displaying their methodology.

 Team 1 – [Link to Website](https://amklin.github.io/Midterm-project.github.io/)